thiamsoontan/Lab/README.md

 Clone the repo to your laptop

-Open the folder caf-terraform-gcc-starter-lab-main in Visual Studio Code
+Open the working folder caf-terraform-gcc-starter-lab-main in Visual Studio Code

+(if required), install VSCode extension “Remote-Containers”

 Note: reopen in container when prompt in VS code